barryvdh/laravel-debugbar/readme.md

 ```

 > Note: The package name has changed to `fruitcake/laravel-debugbar`.
 If you're using barryvdh/laravel-debugbar,
-> you can safely replace this with the new package name.
+> you can safely replace this with the new package name: `composer remove barryvdh/laravel-debugbar --dev --no-scripts`

 > Tip: Use 'composer require fruitcake/laravel-debugbar:"^4@beta" --dev' flag to try the new 4.x Beta version!